 Chair: Myung Park, MD, University of Maryland Medical Center, Baltimore, Md.

-Prostacylins are among the most potent and effective therapies for patients with advanced pulmonary arterial hypertension.
-However, there are unique challenges and potential complications of these therapies due to their delivery systems.
-This session will review what is currently known about the available infused prostacylins, including side effects and the different delivery systems.
+Prostacylins are among the most potent and effective treatments for patients with advanced pulmonary arterial hypertension.
+However, there are unique challenges and potential complications of these therapies, mainly related to their delivery systems.
+This session will review currently available infused prostacyclin therapies, pros and cons of different modes of infusion systems, as well as their unique side effects.
 Emerging prostacyclin therapies will also be discussed.

 Inhaled Therapies for PAH